-- O1 Emissions in waste gases. - O2 Organic solvents lost in water, if appropriate taking into account waste water treatment when calculating O5. - O3 The quantity of organic solvents which remains as contamination or residue in products output from the process/activity. - O4 Uncaptured emissions of organic solvents to air.
-This includes the general ventilation of rooms, where air is released to the outside environment via windows, doors, vents and similar openings.
+O1 Emissions in waste gases.

-- O5 Organic solvents and/or organic compounds lost due to chemical or physical reactions (including for example those which are destroyed, e.g. by thermal oxidation or other waste gas or waste water treatments, or captured, e.g. by adsorption, as long as they are not counted under O6, O7 or O8). - O6 Organic solvents contained in collected waste. - O7 Organic solvents, or organic solvents contained in mixtures, which are sold or are intended to be sold as a commercially valuable product. - O8 Organic solvents contained in mixtures recovered for reuse but not as input into the process/activity, as long as not counted under O7. - O9 Organic solvents released in other ways. - 2.2 Emissions from all spraybooths where solvent based paints are used shall be tested at least once per year for total particulate matter and volatile organic compounds and shall comply with the emission limits of condition 1.3 of this Permit. - 2.3 The Public Health team of Hartlepool Borough Council shall be advised at least 7 days in advance of any periodic monitoring exercise to determine compliance with emission limit values of the provisional time and date of monitoring, pollutants to be tested and the methods to be used. - 2.4 Adequate, safe facilities for sampling shall be provided on vents or ducts.
-The sampling system shall be designed and located in such a way that representative samples are obtained. - 2.5 The results of all non-continuous emission testing (with the exception of indicative testing using gas detection tubes) shall be forwarded to the local enforcing authority within 8 weeks of the completion of the sampling. - 2.6 The spray application of coatings shall be carried out by the use of an electrostatic application system. - 2.7 A logbook shall be established and maintained which contains a record of all visual and olfactory observations made in accordance with conditions 1.1 and 1.2, maintenance carried out in compliance with Conditions 6.1, 6.3 and 6.4 and emergency conditions in 5.4.
-The records shall include the time and date of the observations, the location from which the observations were made, the wind direction, the weather conditions, the likely source of the emissions to air, details of any corrective action taken, and the name and position within the
+O2 Organic solvents lost in water, if appropriate taking into account waste water treatment when calculating O5.

-Company of the person undertaking the observations.
+- O3 The quantity of organic solvents which remains as contamination or residue in products output from the process/activity. - O4 Uncaptured emissions of organic solvents to air.
+This includes the general ventilation of rooms, where air is released to the outside environment via windows, doors, vents and similar openings. - O5 Organic solvents and/or organic compounds lost due to chemical or physical reactions (including for example those which are destroyed, e.g. by thermal oxidation or other waste gas or waste water treatments, or captured, e.g. by adsorption, as long as they are not counted under O6, O7 or O8). - O6 Organic solvents contained in collected waste. - O7 Organic solvents, or organic solvents contained in mixtures, which are sold or are intended to be sold as a commercially valuable product. - O8 Organic solvents contained in mixtures recovered for reuse but not as input into the process/activity, as long as not counted under O7. - O9 Organic solvents released in other ways. - 2.2 The spray application of coatings shall be carried out by the use of air assisted airless, centrifugal, HVLP (High Pressure Low Volume) spray guns, where the atomisation pressure is less than 69kPa (10 p.s.i.), or or by other suitable means as agreed by the local enforcing authority. - 2.3 A logbook shall be established and maintained which contains a record of all visual and olfactory observations made in accordance with conditions 1.1 and1.2, maintenance carried out in compliance with Conditions 6.1, 6.3 and 6.4 and emergency conditions in 5.4.
+The records shall include the time and date of the observations, the location from which the observations were made, the wind direction, the weather conditions, the likely source of the emissions to air, details of any corrective action taken, and the name and position within the Company of the person undertaking the observations.
 The logbook shall be kept available for inspection by an authorised officer from the regulating authority at the premises occupied by the Company, and the records shall be retained for at least two years.
 The log may be paper based or electronic.

-3.0 Materials Handling
+3.0 MATERIALS HANDLING